HL7/VhDir/source/pages/technical-guidance.md

 We envisioned VHDir as a public or semi-public utility.
 Stakeholders who agreed to abide by the VHDir’s policies and procedures, signed a data use agreement, etc. would generally have access to VHDir data (Note: we consider specific operational policies and legal agreements out of scope for this IG).
 However, in some implementations, a VHDir may include sensitive data that is not publicly accessible or accessible to every VHDir stakeholder.
 For example, an implementer might not want to make data about military personnel, emergency responders/volunteers, or domestic violence shelters available to everyone with access to a VHDir, or to users in a local environment who have access to data obtained from a VHDir.

 We expect that a VHDir’s operational policies and legal agreements will clearly delineate which data stakeholders can access, and if necessary, require stakeholders to protect the privacy/confidentiality of sensitive information in downstream local environments.
 As such, we have included a Restriction profile based on the Consent resource to convey any restrictions associated with a data element, collection of elements, or resource obtained from a VHDir.

-## Must Support
-*Must Support* on any data element SHALL be interpreted as follows:

-* Validated Healthcare Directory Responders SHALL be capable of including the data element as part of the query results as specified by the [Validated Healthcare Directory Capability Statement].
-* Validated Healthcare Directory Requestors SHALL be capable of processing resource instances containing the data elements without generating an error and causing the application to fail.
-In other words Validated Healthcare Directory Requestors SHOULD be capable of displaying the data elements for human use or storing it for other purposes.
-* In situations where information on a particular data element is not present and the reason for absence is unknown, Validated Healthcare Directory Responders SHALL NOT include the data elements in the resource instance returned as part of the query results.
-* When querying Validated Healthcare Directory Responders, Validated Healthcare Directory Requestors SHALL interpret missing data elements within resource instances as data not present in the Validated Healthcare Directory Responder's systems.
-* In situations where information on a particular data element is missing and the Validated Healthcare Directory Responder knows the precise reason for the absence of data, Validated Healthcare Directory  Responders SHALL send the reason for the missing information using values (such as nullFlavors) from the value set where they exist or using the dataAbsentReason extension.
-* Validated Healthcare Directory Requestors SHALL be able to process resource instances containing data elements asserting missing information.

-* NOTE: Typically *Validated Healthcare Directory Responder* Actor = Server and *Validated Healthcare Directory Requestor Actor* = Client
-* NOTE: Validated Healthcare Directory Responders who do not have the capability to store or return a data element tagged as Supported in Validated Healthcare Directory profiles can still claim conformance to the Validated Healthcare Directory profiles per the Validated Healthcare Directory conformance resources.
-* NOTE: The above definition of Supported is derived from HL7v2 concept "Required but may be empty - RE" described in HL7v2 V28_CH02B_Conformance.doc.
-* NOTE: Readers are advised to understand [FHIR Terminology] requirements, [FHIR RESTful API] based on the HTTP protocol, along with [FHIR Data Types], [FHIR Search] and [FHIR Resource] formats before implementing Validated Healthcare Directory  requirements.

 ------------------------------------------------------------------------